srodrig284/SequelizedBurger/README.md

 - Create Burgers
 - In order to devour Burgers, you must create Customers
 - Select a customer to eat the burger
-- You can delete any burger
+- You can delete any burger.
+This will not delete a customer.
 - You can delete a customer.
-This should delete all the burgers associated with this customer ***STILL WORKING ON MAKING THIS PART WORK***
+When you delete a customer, all the burgers associated with this customer will also be deleted.
 - - -
 # *BON APPETIT*